-7 Tricks to Eliminate Bad Odor from Your Shoes
+6 Simple Tricks to Eliminate Bad Odor from Your Shoes

-1. Baking soda trick
+1. Baking soda

 Foolproof.
 In our blog posts, we have mentioned more than once the great benefits of baking soda for household cleaning.
-A natural chemical element, baking soda has the ability to absorb both spots, as well as odors and moisture, and is therefore the best trick to eliminate the bad smell from your shoes.
+A natural chemical element, baking soda has the ability to absorb both stains, as well as odors and moisture, and is therefore the best trick to eliminate the bad smell from your shoes.

-2. Talcum powder trick
+2. Talcum powder

-The second option is also very easy and useful.
-You can apply talcum powder to the bottom of your feet before putting on your shoes, thereby reducing sweating.
+Or you can apply talcum powder to the bottom of your feet before putting on your shoes, thereby reducing sweating.
 This is very useful and effective.

-3. Trick to eliminate bacteria
+3. Eliminate bacteria

 Just place a few sage leaves and some sprigs of lavender in each shoe.
 Then place the shoes on the balcony so the fresh air can also help remove bacteria.
-In the morning you will have your shoes fresh and ready.
+In the morning your shoes will be fresh and ready.

-4. Orange, lemon and grapefruit trick
+4. Orange, lemon and grapefruit

-5. Tea Tree oil trick
+5. Tea Tree oil

 Among the essential oils with disinfectant properties, tea tree oil is undoubtedly the most effective.
 You can find it in natural food stores and in drugstores.
 It is not expensive, and it can be used both to eliminate the bad smells from shoes.

 6. Find the root cause of the odor

-7. How to maintain good hygiene in shoes
+How to maintain good hygiene in shoes

 - Try not to wear closed-toe shoes every day.
 It’s bad for the health of your feet and contributes to bad odor.